 IPL Photo Rejuvenation

 IPL Skin Rejuvenation is indicated for the cosmetic reduction of sun-induced skin damage and aging, including superficial pigmentation (brown spots) and telangectasias (broken blood vessels).
-Practically any part any area can be treated mild to moderate sun damaged skin, including face, neck, chest, back and hands.
+Practically any area can be treated, including face, neck, chest, back and hands.

 All light based Skin Rejuvenation treatments work by converting light energy from the IPL to heat the treated area.
 This heat stimulates the formation of collagen and elastin which tighten the skin, lightens pigmentation, reduces telangectasias, and ultimately – after a series of treatments – improves over-all skin tone, texture, and appearance.